LoopKit/loopdocs/docs/gh-actions/gh-other-apps.md

         * Return here and check the table below
         * Use that table to find the link of the repository you will fork

+!!! important "Use the repository for the application you are building"
-Many graphics on this page show LoopWorkspace, just remember to use the repository for the app you want to build.
+    Many graphics on this page show `LoopWorkspace`, just remember to use the repository for the app you want to build, that is either `LoopFollow` or `LoopCaregiver`.

 ## Fork and Add Secrets